faisal222212/Shadow-Gui-Source/README.md

 This repository contains the **old and outdated** Shadow-GUI source code.
 Please be aware:

 - Some functions (like `grippos` and others) may lead to bans — use carefully and at your own risk.
 - Parts of the script were sourced from others; proper credit has been given where due.
+- **This script is outdated and no longer usable in its current form.**

 ---